 - Health: if you have been diagnosed with a chronic disease or a blood disorder, you will not be eligible to donate.
 To determine this, you will be asked to fill in a donor health questionnaire.

 - Weight: most countries have weight criteria.
 In general, a BMI of no greater than 40kg/m2 is considered acceptable.

-If you meet the criteria, you may register as a donor with one of the national organisations.
 Find out which organisation is active in your country and whether you are eligible to be a donor through the tool below.